In Making modules: the configuration and structureยง

 my $resources = my-resources;

-isa-ok $resources, Distribution::Resources;
+isa-ok $resources, Distribution::Resource;

 The contents of the compile-time hash are thus exposed to the runtime code.